nemanjasubotic1/aspnetcore_microservices/README.md

 **2. Running the Application:**

 *   **Directly (Outside Docker):**
-    1. Install the .NET 8 SDK.
-    2. Configure `appsettings.json`.
+    1. Configure `appsettings.json`.
-    3. Ensure `ocelot.json` is in use.
+    2. Ensure `ocelot.json` is in use.
-    4. Build and run the projects
+    3. Build and run the projects

 *   **Using Docker Compose:**
-    1. Install Docker and Docker Compose.
+    1. Install Docker
     2. Configure the `.env` files.
     3. Ensure `ocelot_docker.json` is in use.
     4. Navigate to the directory containing `docker-compose.yml`.
     5. Build: `docker-compose build`
-    6. Run: `docker-compose up -d` (detached mode)
+    6. Run: `docker-compose up -d`
     7. Stop: `docker-compose down`